 Méribel sits at the centre of Les 3 Vallées and thus is the best base for those looking to take full advantage of this great ski area.
 Méribel is the birthplace of the ski chalet holiday, an attractive resort built in a traditional chalet style and with one of the best après ski scenes in the Alps.
 The choice of catered and self-catered chalets is extensive and with something to suit all tastes and budgets, it is our most popular ski destination.

 Belleville, the third valley of this ski area is the largest and also provides plenty of contrasts.
 St Martin de Belleville is an authentic village full of charming chalets and an excellent choice for a gourmet ski holiday.

-Reberty is a purpose built resort, but in a traditional style and with ski in ski out chalets, whilst Val Thorens is the highest ski resort in Europe and home to one of the largest and most expensive ski chalets available to rent.
+Val Thorens is the highest ski resort in Europe and home to one of the largest and most expensive ski chalets available to rent.
 This 3 Valleys ski resort is also a great destination for early and late season ski holiday's.

 For those looking for a charming French ski village, with excellent resort facilities as well as access into one of the world’s largest ski areas, then the ski stations of the Portes du Soleil are fantastic choices.

 Les Gets and Morzine both have lots of great value catered and self-catered chalets and also a short transfer time from Geneva, whilst Châtel is close to the Swiss border, meaning you can take full advantage of this linked ski area that combines both France and Switzerland.

 If you are looking for a high altitude snow-sure resort with many ski in ski out chalets, then Alpe d’Huez, La Plagne and Les Arcs are great destinations, especially for families during the peak school holiday weeks.
 Avoriaz, which is also one of the central resorts of the Portes du Soleil ski area, is probably the ultimate purpose built resort with a car free centre and ski in ski out accommodation.